 After a course of action is selected, it is up to you to successfully complete the diversion program.
 Upon successful completion of the program, you will go back to court to provide proof of completion.
 At that time, the judge will withdraw your previous guilty plea and dismiss your case.

 PC 1000 is an excellent program, helping to preserve your criminal record and therefore your future.
 It is extremely important to contact an Inland Empire criminal defense attorney, if you believe that you could qualify for this program.
-If you have questions about this program and/or any other drug related offense, call the attorneys at Bristol, Haynes & Associates at (909) 985-5522 today for a free consultation to discuss your options.

 IE Legal Hub